A Town Square and Riverside Park for Twickenham. #ParkNotCarPark

 Above is a concept design of what can be achieved on Twickenham Riverside.
 Its main features are an integrated Town Square and Riverside Park with great pedestrian links to King Street, Water Lane and Wharf Lane.

-The buildings are indicative of what is possible.
+The buildings are indicative of what's possible.
 We'd like to see a landmark building on the corner of King Street to draw people's attention to the riverside.
-The other buildings would include a cafe, a restaurant, boathouses, community space (information/exhibitions/gallery), and possibly a boutique hotel, a Lido with a cafe and restaurant.
+The other buildings would include a cafe, a restaurant, boathouses, community space (information/exhibitions/gallery), and possibly a boutique hotel, a Lido with a spa, limited retail and residential.
 We'd also like to increase the size of the playground.

 It'll be an amazing attraction, one that Twickenham desperately needs to complement the unique Arcadian riverside location and views.
 It will be a place that draws the community and visitors to the centre of Twickenham, not just for the beautiful setting, but also for all the activities that will take place in and around the square and park.

 The car park will be under the town square and will take ALL the cars away from the riverside, as well as providing spaces for the new development.
 Car entry will be via Water Lane and exit via Wharf Lane (under the buildings), with pedestrian access from the riverside and town square.

 We'd like the Council to reconsider its approach to the Riverside site and to reintroduce what it promised us nearly two years ago, namely a Town Square and a pedestrianised Riverside Park.

 Please sign our petition if this is what you'd like to see: a space for people, not cars.